Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Abstract

-{\bf Abstract:} {\it We consider a geometric inverse problems associated with interior measurements: Assume that on a closed Riemannian manifold $(M, h)$ we can make measurements of the point values of the heat kernel on some open subset $U \subset M$.
-Can these measurements be used to determine the whole manifold $M$ and metric $h$ on it?
-In this paper we analyze the stability of this reconstruction in a class of $n$-dimensional manifolds which may collapse to lower dimensions.
-In the Euclidean space, stability results for inverse problems for partial differential operators need considerations of operators with non-smooth coefficients.
-Indeed, operators with smooth coefficients can approximate those with non-smooth ones.
-For geometric inverse problems, we can encounter a similar phenomenon: to understand stability of the solution of inverse problems for smooth manifolds, we should study the question of uniqueness for the limiting non-smooth case.
-Moreover, it is well-known, that a sequence of smooth $n$-dimensional manifolds can collapse to a non-smooth space of lower dimension.
-To analyze the stability of inverse problem in a class of smooth manifolds with bounded sectional curvature and diameter, we study properties of the spaces which occur as limits of smooth collapsing manifolds and study the uniqueness of the inverse problems on the class of the limit spaces.
-Combining these, we obtain stability results for inverse problems in the class of smooth manifolds with bounded sectional curvature and diameter.}
+We consider the geometric inverse problem of determining a closed Riemannian manifold from measurements of the heat kernel in an open subset of the manifold.
+In this paper we analyze the stability of this problem in the class of $n$-dimensional Riemannian manifolds with bounded diameter and sectional curvature.
+It is well-known that a sequence in this class of manifolds can collapse to a lower dimensional stratified space when the injectivity radius of the sequence of manifolds goes to zero.
+We prove the uniqueness of the inverse problem on the limiting spaces of the collapsing manifolds.
+As a result, we obtain stability results for the inverse problem in the class of manifolds with bounded diameter and sectional curvature.